ActivitySim/activitysim/_sources/abmexample.rst.txt

 Chunk size
 ~~~~~~~~~~

 The ``chunk_size`` is the number of doubles in a chunk of the choosers table.
-It is the number of rows
+It is approximately the number
-times the number of columns and it needs to be set to a value that efficiently processes the table with
+of rows times the number of columns and it needs to be set to a value that efficiently processes the table with
 the available RAM.
-For example, a chunk size of 1,000,000 could be 100,000 households with 10 attribute
+For example, a chunk size of 1,000,000 could be 100,000 households with 10 columns.
+Setting
-columns.
-Setting the chunk size too high will run into memory errors such as ``OverflowError: Python int
+the chunk size too high will run into memory errors such as ``OverflowError: Python int
 too large to convert to C long.`` Setting the chunk size too low may result in smaller than optimal vector
 lengths, which may waste runtime.
 The chunk size is dependent on the size of the population, the complexity
 of the utility expressions, the amount of RAM on the machine, and other problem specific dimensions.
 Thus,
 it needs to be set via experimentation.

 Logging
 ~~~~~~~